-Labor market frictions make it costly to adjust employment $n_t$ .
-Endogenous effort $e_t$ provides an alternative margin of adjustment of labor input and is not subject to those frictions (or to a lesser degree).
-Thus, the larger the search frictions, the less employment fluctuates and the more volatile fluctuations in effort.
-As a result, a reduction in search frictions decreases the volatility of effort and therefore increases the relative volatility of employment with respect to output.
-The increased volatility of $n_t$ would make labor productivity less procyclical.
-In the presence of shocks other than shifts in technology, this effect may change the sign of the correlation of labor productivity with output and employment, so that productivity becomes acyclical or countercyclical, consistent with the evidence reported below.
+Labor market frictions make it costly to adjust employment n_t .
+Effort e_t provides an alternative margin of adjustment of labor input and is not subject to those frictions (or to a lesser degree).
+Thus, the larger the frictions, the less employment fluctuates and the more volatile fluctuations in effort.
+As a result, a reduction in frictions decreases the volatility of effort and therefore increases the relative volatility of employment with respect to output.
+The increased volatility of n_t also makes labor productivity less procyclical, and, in the presence of shocks other than shifts in technology, may even make productivity countercyclical, consistent with the evidence reported below.

-In addition, as emphasized by Hall (2005), the presence of labor market frictions generates a non-degenerate bargaining set for the wage, i.e. a wedge between the firms' and workers' reservation wages.
+In addition, as emphasized by Hall (2005), the presence of labor market frictions generates a non-degenerate bargaining set for the wage, i.e. a wedge between firms' and workers' reservation wages.
 Any wage within that bargaining set is consistent with labor market equilibrium.
 That feature makes room for wage rigidities.
-We model wages as rigid within the bargaining set, adjusting only when approaching the bounds of the bargaining set.
-In this model, a reduction in labor market frictions endogenously makes wages more sensitive to shocks, increasing the volatility of fluctuations in wages.
-If the rigidity is extended to the wages of newly hired workers, then the increased flexibility of wages may dampen the volatility of output and employment in response to shocks.
-That feature may help explain the observed decline in the volatility of those two variables in the recent US experience.
+We model wages as rigid within the bargaining set, adjusting only when approaching its bounds.
+In our model, a reduction in labor market frictions narrows the bargaining set and therefore endogenously makes wages more sensitive to shocks, increasing the volatility of fluctuations in wages.
+If the rigidity is extended to the wages of newly hired workers, then the increased flexibility of wages may dampen the volatility of output and employment in response to shocks.6 That feature may help explain the observed decline in the volatility of those two variables in the recent US experience.7 Other authors have also argued that the Great Moderation may have been driven at least in part by increased wage flexibility (Gourio (2007), Champagne and Kurmann (2010), Nucci and Riggi (2009)).
+However, this paper is the first to show that such an increase in wage flexibility can arise endogenously from a decrease in labor market frictions.8